 Highlights: Regal, Loving, Independent

-The Afghan Hound is a beautiful dog with a long and fluffy coat.
+The Afghan Hound is a beautiful white dog with a long and fluffy coat.
 They come with a black coat, but also with a creamish white.
-As you may have guessed, they originated from Afghanistan but have been gaining popularity worldwide.
+And as you may have guessed, they come from Afghanistan but have been gaining popularity worldwide.

-In their home country, they were the dogs of aristocrats.
-It’s probably the reason why they’re such proud, dignified and loyal dogs.
+In their motherland, they were the dogs of aristocrats.
+It’s likely the reason why they’re proud, dignified and loyal dogs in the home.
 On the other side, Afghan Hounds have a silly and amusing side to them.
+They love to have fun too!

 19. Clumber Spaniel